stefanylaforest/movie-awards-app/README.md

 # The Movie Awards

 Welcome to The Movie Awards!
-This application was build for you to nominate your favorite movies for awards.
+This application was built for you to nominate your favorite movies for awards.

 ## Live Demo: https://the-shoppies-by-stefany.netlify.app/